nextpyp/pyp/docs/reference/computing.rst

 Compute resources
 =================

-``nextPYP`` can be run in a **Desktop workstation** or a **Compute cluster**.
+``nextPYP`` can be run on either a **Desktoprkstation** or a **Compute cluster**.
 A Desktop workstation is simpler to setup and can be used to process small to medium sized datasets.
 For most datasets, however, a compute cluster will enable significantly faster processing.

 .. tab-set::
   :sync-group: running_mode